git1997/VarAnalysis/README.md

 		I'm using Eclipse for Scala: "Scala IDE build of Eclipse SDK ...
 Build id: 3.0.1-vfinal-20130718-1727-Typesafe ...
 Visit http://scala-ide.org/ ...
 Eclipse SDK Version: 3.7.2".
 The plug-ins should work on newer versions of Eclipse as well, but there might be some dependency issues that you need to resolve first.
 	2. When I import these projects into my Eclipse, there are some compiling errors.
 What should I do?
 		Some of these projects depend on other projects.
 Make sure you're not missing dependencies among projects (e.g., the featureexprlib project should be included from Symex).
 		Also, make sure that you have installed PHP Development Tools (PDT) on top of Eclipse.
+(PDT 3.2 and 3.4 should work; PDT 3.6 seems to introduce a runtime error with JavaCup.)
 	3. How do I install PHP Development Tools (PDT)? http://stackoverflow.com/questions/2397978/how-to-install-a-php-ide-plugin-for-eclipse-directly-from-the-eclipse-environmen https://eclipse.org/pdt/ (Scroll down to Update existing Eclipse)